Rights and Relationships for People with Learning Disabilities

 Course information:

-This course looks at the Human Rights Act, The Equality Act and Mental Capacity Act in relation to supporting individuals with learning disabilities with relationships and the law.
-It includes strategies for support around people who are Gay, Lesbian or Transgender.
+With a focus on supporting individuals with learning disabilities with relationships, and the law.
+It includes strategies for support around people who are Gay, Lesbian, or Transgender.

-Designed for and with Shropshire Joint Training Team we are confident this is a course that will resolve many issues for people working in social and health care support in this area.
+Designed for and with Shropshire Joint Training Team .We are confident this is a course that will resolve many issues for people working in social and health care support in this area.

 Who should attend?

-Course Deliver:
+Course Delivery

 Will be by a series of PowerPoint presentations and some group work